Is Punching Someone in The Throat Effective

 Alternatives to Lethal Throat Shot

-The general consensus is throat punches are debilitating, and if you think you can land a throat punch, you also have a chance to land on the chin.
+The consensus is throat punches are debilitating, and if you think you can land a throat punch, you also have a chance to land on the chin.
 So, I would suggest that you aim for the chin instead.
 A punch on the throat and the chin can mean the difference between an “injury” or “kill.”

 And from experience, I know that a throat punch is effective, sometimes too effective to be a lethal force.
 Now, the question to ask yourself is, do you need to kill your opponent, even in the chaos of the battle?
 Is it really necessary to risk taking a life?